rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/HPS120/Key Terms.md

 	- Causation is an invisible metaphysical entity with no correlate in the sense experience.
 - **Where**
 	- This term appeared in the lecture about “Baby Scientists,” where we discussed Gopnik’s argument that children are like baby scientists.
 Children learn and update inferences by performing science-like experiments to determine causation.
-- **Why** #todo
+- **Why**
-	- The theory was run backwards to think about science: is there an explicit way to describe that one thing causes another thing?
+	- Gopnik's thesis is run backwards to think about science: is there an explicit way to describe that one thing causes another thing?
+Are scientific conclusions strictly based on sense experience?
+If they are like the empiricists say so, then it cannot be certain that gravity makes objects on Earth fall, as force is not translated into sense experience.
+This suggests that the way to go about science may not be to find objective truth in the natural world.
 ### Paradigms
 - **What**
 	- Paradigms are a set of beliefs about what is relevant, interesting, and important, and they provide expectations on how to study something.
 They help decide what is worth studying.
 For example, it would not be worth studying whether a person wearing a blue sweater would affect their response to heart medication — in the current medical paradigm, the prior probability (chances of the colour blue affecting a person’s response to medication before studying it) would be incredibly low.
 In a way, paradigms are like binoculars; they enormously allow you to narrow a field of vision.
 Certain things are likely to be important, and the rest is ignored, allowing one to make developments in science easier.
 - **Where**
 	- This term first appeared in the “Baby Scientists” lecture.
 Gopnik argued that children update their beliefs using Bayesian statistical models.
 To do this, babies need a prior probability that is rooted in paradigms.
 Paradigms in this context are societal or innate.
-- **Why** #todo
+- **Why**
-	- Paradigms also appear in the “Anomalies” discussion.
-Our scientific paradigms shift when we are presented with data or observations that do not align with current paradigms.
-When an explanation arrives for a strange piece of data, the paradigms shift.
-Paradigms also help rule out pseudoscience: people who believe the Earth is flat have to reject current scientific paradigms that the Earth is in fact round.
-There is no expectation on how to study this conspiracy theory because there is no evidence to support it.
+	- These innate paradigms tie into Immanuel Kant's argument that one has to start off with some ideas of space and time in order to make sense of one's senses.
+There must be some paradigmatic *structure* that the baby follows that help them make predictions (prior probability).

 # Week 3 - Pure and applied science
 See [[100 📒 Academia/HPS120/02 Pure and Applied Science\|Pure and applied science]].